Snapshot virtual tour

 Warm yourself by the fireplace after skiing or snowshoeing on the trail system.
 Ski and snowshoe rentals are available from the park office.
 The great room and adjacent kitchen serving area are available for rent by contacting the park office.
 The room has hosted graduations, family reunions, birthdays and weddings.

 Cool yourself on a hot summer day in a unique, chlorinated sand-bottom pond.
 This popular spot offers sun on the sand or shade under trees or covered beach hut.
-Pond depth is from zero to seven feet, and there is a wheelchair-accessible ramp.
+Pond depth is from zero to seven feet, with an accessible ramp.

 The Cottonwood River carves its way through the park's floodplain forest.
 The carry-in access for canoes and kayaks is a great place to launch for an easy ride down the Cottonwood River.
 The water level can vary greatly on this river depending on recent weather conditions.